-Foreign students are required to register through the seminary office in the master group insurance plan the seminary has with Destination Travel Insurance Company Inc. This plan provides comprehensive health insurance to cover medical problems which may arise after the student enters Canada.
+Foreign students are required to register through the seminary office in the master group insurance plan the seminary has with Destination Travel Insurance Company Inc. This plan provides comprehensive health insurance to cover medical problems that may arise after the student enters Canada.
+Pregnancy and childbirth expenses will not be covered if the pregnancy occurred before the insurance coverage started.

-In the event that a student already has a comparable comprehensive health insurance plan, this will be accepted by the school provided the student signs a waiver, thereby declining the Seminary's master group insurance plan.
+If a student already has a comparable comprehensive health insurance plan, this will be accepted by the school provided the student signs a waiver, thereby declining the Seminary's master group insurance plan.

-Health insurance foreign students payment
+Health insurance foreign student's payment